anne-decusatis/anachronism/_posts/2019-05-12-kumihimo-update.markdown

 ## Notes on threads

 I'm traveling soon and wanted a big project that fit in a small space for the 8 hours each way on the plane.
-So, based on some random guessing, I ordered a 64-slot disk, 32 bobbins, and some 10/2 Valley Cotton: one pound each of mosstone green, white, and black,
+So, based on some random guessing, I ordered a 64-slot disk, 32 bobbins, and some 10/2 Valley Cotton: one pound each of mosstone green, white, and black.

 It turns out that 10/2 Cotton is maybe half as thick as the embroidery floss I'd been using, which is around the thinnest of fibers that I think would work for kumihimo.
 It's fine though, it was on sale and, as it turns out, I expect this to be about a lifetime supply.
 My partner helpfully pointed out that each pound of yarn is about four kilometers of yarn.